bjartwolf/Kebab/README.md

 Planning to use this for a [workshop at flatmap 2015](http://2015.flatmap.no/bjartnes.html#session)

-You should buy the book
-http://www.amazon.com/The-Little-MLer-Matthias-Felleisen/dp/026256114X
+The exercies are based on this book, you should buy it if you are interested in knowing more about this and getting the proper explanations. http://www.amazon.com/The-Little-MLer-Matthias-Felleisen/dp/026256114X

 ![image](https://mitpress.mit.edu/sites/default/files/9780262561143.jpg)